-- Keep anything that can catch fire away from open flames or the stove top.
-This includes items such as oven mitts, wooden utensils, pot holders, paper or plastic bags or other food packaging that could catch fire.
+- Keep anything that can catch fire away from open flames or the stovetop.
+This includes items such as oven mitts, wooden utensils, pot holders, paper or plastic bags or food packaging that could catch fire.

 - Regularly clean cooking surfaces to avoid unnecessary grease build-up.
 Grease fires are some of the most common kitchen fires.

 - After you have finished cooking the Thanksgiving feast, be sure that the stove and other cooking appliances have been turned off.
 With home automation, you can do this with the push of a button.